-Drain Root Removal
+Drain Root Removal from Experts

 Root drain from a mature tree can cause extensive damage to sewer pipes.
 Roots grow into the pipes because the sewer pipes contain water, nutrients and oxygen-the essential elements for trees to grow.
 Aside from sewer blockages, tree roots growing inside drain pipes must be maintained each year to reduce the number of blockages.
 Roots from trees growing on private property are responsible for many of the sanitary sewer service backups and damaged sewer pipes experienced in Montreal and the surrounding areas.